juliofferreira/ossu-introduction-to-cs/problem-set-5/ps5.md

 print(string.punctuation)
 ```

 Play around with this a bit to get comfortable with what it is.
-The split , replace , join, methods of strings will almost certainly be helpful as you tackle this part.
+The split, replace, join, methods of strings will almost certainly be helpful as you tackle this part.

 You may also find the string methods lower and/or upper useful for this problem.